avmoralesc/pdsnd_github/README.md

 pdsnd_github is the original name, I don't change this.

 ### Description
-Describe what your project is about and what it does
+My project have some csv files about rent bike in three different places, it has too, a python code with some analysis about those data.

 ### Files used
 Include the files used